adamazizi10/Cell-Growth-Simulation/README.md

 * **utils/utils.ts:** Utility functions for handling cell growth logic.

 # Assumptions
-* The grid is initially empty.
+* The grid starts with at least one bacteria.
+However, this can be removed manually as well.
 * The default time interval for cell division is set to 1 second but can be adjusted by the user.

 # Performance Analysis